 Our review fee is $315 per hour.
 You need to pay up front for the first 10 hours of review when you submit your application.
 After we accept your application, we will send you a monthly invoice for all review time completed in that billing cycle.
 If you do not pay your invoice, we will stop reviewing your project.

 Get your property information.
 Find property information to help you plan your project.

 Coordinate with other agencies.
 You may need permits or approvals from other agencies.
 These are the most common agencies you may need to work with for your permit type:

 Read our pre-application report.
-We'll send you a pre-application report with preliminary reviews by our site inspector, land use planner, and drainage reviewer.
-We will also include preliminary reviews by the Seattle Department of Transportation and Seattle City Light.
-Our report will highlight the required street or alley improvements for the project and may include other relevant project or code issues.
+You will receive a preliminary application report that will include critical information based on preliminary reviews by our site inspector, land use planner, and drainage reviewer.
+This report will also include preliminary reviews by the Seattle Department of Transportation and Seattle City Light.
+Our report will highlight the required street or alley improvements for your project and may include other relevant project or code issues.

-Wait for public notice and comment.
-We'll publish a public notice on the Land Use Information Bulletin section of our website and at the project site and mail it to people within 300 feet of your site.
-We will start a 14-day public comment period on your project.
+Wait for public notice and public comments.
+We will publish a public notice about your application in the public notice section of the Seattle Services Portal, post it at the project site, and mail it to people within 300 feet of your site.